 The top line: If we are actively involved in trying to reach a goal, or an activity that is challenging but well suited to our skills, we experience a joyful state called “flow.”
 The experience of flow in both professional and leisure activities leads to increased positive affect, performance, and commitment to long-term, meaningful goals.

 Do you ever find yourself so completely immersed in what you’re doing that you lose track of time?
 All of a sudden you look up at the clock and realize that hours have passed and you missed dinner time?
 Think a minute about this.
 When does this loss of time and total engagement typically occur for you?
 This could apply to a martial artist completely absorbed in perfecting a flying kick, or a violinist fiercely concentrating on a complex symphony.
 One may find still greater happiness working towards long-term, meaningful goals.
 Viktor Frankl, who survived a Nazi concentration camp, once said “What man actually needs is not a tensionless state but rather the striving and struggling for some goal worthy of him.”
 (Frankl, 1992)

-One of the pioneers of the research on flow is Hungarian psychologist Mihayli Csikszentmihalyi, also one of the founders of positive psychology.
+One of the pioneers of the research on flow is Hungarian psychologist Mihaly Csikszentmihalyi, also one of the founders of positive psychology.
 Csikszentmihalyi began his research on flow by studying artists and creative types (Csikszentmihalyi, 1975).
-He noted that the act of creating seemed at times more important than the finished work itself and he was fascinated by what he called the “Flow” state, in which the person is completely immersed in an activity with intense focus and creative engagement.
+He noted that the act of creating seemed at times more important than the finished work itself and he was fascinated by what he called the “flow” state, in which the person is completely immersed in an activity with intense focus and creative engagement.
 He set his life’s work to scientifically identify the different elements involved in achieving such a state.

 Other Recent Research on Flow